ExpediaGroup/package-json-validator/README.md

 ## Rules

-Use the `rules` input to specify one or more rules you would like to check for your `package.json`. test
+Use the `rules` input to specify one or more rules you would like to check for your `package.json`.

 ### Ranges